 Rare and valuable vintage cars often arrive at our workshop.
-However, that we are entrusted with the task of restoring the floorpan of the convertible version of the legendary Bond car was a special sign of confidence in our expertise.
+In this instance we are entrusted with the task of restoring the floorpan of the convertible version of the legendary Bond car.
+This was a very special sign of confidence in our expertise.
 Only 123 DB5 Convertibles were ever built, and the few still in existence are all, without exception, in the hands of true connoisseurs.

 The work on this car called for particular skill on the part of our master craftsmen, since the British are better known for their daring secret agents than for perfect dimensional accuracy or well-thought-out body construction.
 After an initial assessment by means of endoscopic examination and dry ice blasting, the underbody underwent granule blasting.
 Then, after detailed discussions with the owner of this gem of a car, who approved all planned measures, the actual restoration work began.

 The floorpan of a convertible is subject to extreme stresses and strains, and an especially elaborate design was employed to address this in the DB5.
 Parts of it consist of as many as three or four different layers of sheet metal to ensure the stability of the construction, and they are often in places which are difficult to reach.

 Since many original parts were either no longer available, or, if they could be procured, did not meet our standards of dimensional accuracy, the virtuosos on our bodywork team manually rebuilt large areas of the construction themselves, through months of meticulous work.
 Finally, a straightening rack that had been specially configured for the DB5 was employed, in order to ensure an optimal fit.

 Now this DB5 is once again perfectly equipped to save the world in the name of Her Majesty.
 Or at least to make the hearts of all vintage car lovers beat a little faster.

 A new door for the Mercedes-Benz “Adenauer” Roadster